Ivan Mikhailovich Simonov: Biography

 He completed his studies and became a professor of physics at Kazan State University in 1816 where he was a close friend of Nikolai Lobachevsky.
 He was a corresponding member of the Saint Petersburg Academy of Sciences from 1829 and later went on to become the rector of Kazan State University in 1846.

 From 1819 to 1821 he took part in and wrote a detailed account of Fabian Bellingshausen and Mikhail Lazarev's expedition around the world, during which the continent of Antarctica was discovered.

 Among Simonov's contributions are his many astronomical observations, the development of methods for such observations, and the design of a reflector.
 Simonov was among the first in Russia to study terrestrial magnetism.
 On his initiative two observatories were established in Kazan: an astronomical observatory in 1833 and an observatory for the study of magnetism in 1843.
 Simonov Island (Tuvana-I-Tholo) in the South Pacific and the northeastern cape of Peter I Island were named in Simonov's honor.

 Early life

-He was born in Astrakhan city into a noble family in 20 June 1794.
+He was born in Astrakhan city into a noble family on 20 June 1794.
 In 1808, Simonov studied in Astrakhan, province gymnasium, then entered the Kazan gymnasium.
 In 1809, he started studying at Imperial Kazan University.
-After graduated in 1810, Simonov passed the exam for scientific Bachelor degree by physical and mathematical science.
+After graduated in 1810, Simonov passed the exam for scientific bachelor's degree by physical and mathematical science.